Mumbai Suburban Railway: Expansion

 To enable the Mumbai Suburban Railway to meet the demands of the ever-growing passenger traffic, the federal Government of India's Ministry of Railways and the state Government of Maharashtra have jointly envisioned the constitution of a separate corporate entity to operate the system.

 The Mumbai Railway Vikas Corporation (MRVC), a public sector unit of the Government of India under the Ministry of Railways, was incorporated under the (Indian) Companies Act, 1956 on 12 July 1999, with an equity capital of ₹250 million to implement the rail component of an integrated rail-cum-road urban transport project, called Mumbai Urban Transport Project (MUTP).
 The cost of the rail component of the project is to be shared equally by the Ministry of Railways and the Government of Maharashtra.

-MRVC under the Mumbai Urban Transport Project-II is completed the Harbour Line up to Goregaon.
+MRVC, under the Mumbai Urban Transport Project-II, has completed the Harbour Line up to Goregaon.
 Further extension of this line has been accepted under MUTP-III till Borivali.